Lottoland

 Lottomart has the all-important word “Lotto” in its name, but it’s more akin to a general casino website than it is a specialist lottery website.
 It’s not as good a match as a Lottoland casino site as Lottogo is, but it still offers free lottery bets on a variety of lotteries around the world, including Eurojackpot, the Great British lottery, Irish Lotto, US Powerball and more.
 Free bets on the lottery are usually presented as promotional perks in return for players spending their money on online slots and other casino games.
 Lottomart is a very bonus and promotions-orientated site, with its entire homepage given over to a plethora of incentives aimed at persuading players to sign up and give them a try.
 With over 500 games in its library, it’s got a strong and varied portfolio, and it’s nice that there’s lottery access here, even if it does come across as more of an afterthought than a feature.

-Lottoland sister sites Lottoland
+Lottoland sister sites Lottomart

 Irish Lottery